Hektor Giotopoulos Moore

 Hektor Giotopoulos Moore (born 25 June 2002) is an Australian pair skater.
-With his skating partner, Anastasia Golubeva, they are the 2022 Warsaw Cup champions and the 2023 Australian National champions.
+With his skating partner, Anastasiia Golubeva, he is the 2024 Skate Canada bronze medalist, 2022 CS Warsaw Cup champion, and the 2023 Australian National champion.
+The pair represented Australia at the 2026 Winter Olympics.

 On the junior level, Golubeva and Giotopoulos Moore are two-time World Junior silver medalists (2022 and 2023) and the 2022–23 Junior Grand Prix Final champions.

 Personal life

 Hektor Giotopoulos Moore was born on June 25, 2002, in Melbourne, Australia to parents, Xanthippe and Marcus.
 His mother is of Greek descent and his father, an engineer, has UK & Austrian heritage.
 Giotopoulos Moore also has three siblings: Kassandra, the eldest; Davis, the second-born; and Alek, the youngest.

 Moreover, Giotopoulos Moore holds dual Australian-Greek citizenship.
 While living and training in Moscow with Golubeva during the COVID-19 pandemic, he learned how to speak Russian and is now fluent in the language.

 Career

+Early Career

-Giotopoulos Moore began skating at the age of nine after developing an interest in pair skating from watching a pair team, coached by Galina and Andrei Pachin, performing a lift in practice at the Sydney Figure Skating Club.
+Giotopoulos Moore began skating at the age of nine after developing an interest in pair skating from watching a pair team, coached by Galina Pachina and Andrei Pachin, performing a lift in practice at the Sydney Figure Skating Club.
 The Pachins agreed to train him after seeing how tall Giotopoulos Moore's father was and knowing that Giotopoulos Moore would likely grow to be tall enough to be a pair skater as well.
 In addition, he won the 2017 Australian Novice Championships as a singles skater.

 Due to the difficulties of finding a suitable pair partner in Australia, Giotopoulos Moore and his coaches searched for potential partners abroad.
-He initially skated with Karina Akopova of Russia and Milania Vaananen of Finland but neither partnerships lasted.
-In the fall of 2019, Giotopoulos Moore had a try-out with Anastasia Golubeva, a singles skater from Moscow, after Galina and Andrei Pachin were able to get in contact with Golubeva's coach in Russia.
+He initially skated with Karina Akopova of Russia and Milania Väänänen of Finland but neither partnerships lasted.
+In the fall of 2019, Giotopoulos Moore had a try-out with Anastasiia Golubeva, a singles skater from Moscow, after Galina Pachina and Andrei Pachin were able to get in contact with Golubeva's coach in Russia.
 Golubeva/Giotopoulos Moore decided to team up following a successful try-out.

 In February 2020, the COVID-19 pandemic hit while Giotopoulos Moore was training with Golubeva in Moscow, and Golubeva had yet to obtain a visa to relocate to Australia.
 Due to lockdowns, Golubeva/Giotopoulos Moore were unable to use Russian ice rinks to train so instead, they would meet every day in a closed restaurant to practice off-ice training.
 When Giatopoulos Moore's visa began to expire, the pair temporarily relocated to Belarus due to the country allowing three-month visa-free entry.

 The team would finally relocate to Sydney, Australia after the country re-opened its borders.